-- 4.10.1 Overall, there are 62 areas of work / projects identified within the Delivery Plan 2020-22. - 4.10.2 The council completed or has made significant progress against a number of important projects during the first year of the Delivery Plan.
+- 4.10.1 Overall, there are 62 areas of work / projects identified within the Delivery Plan 2020-22. - 4.10.2 The council completed or has made significant progress against a number of important projects during past 6 months of the Delivery Plan.
 Highlights include: